Twelve Apostles of Mexico

-(Juan de Palos, a lay Franciscan, took the place of Fray Bernardino de la Torre, who did not sail with the group.
-Fray Andrés de Córdoba was also a lay brother.)
+Juan de Palos, a lay Franciscan, took the place of Fray Bernardino de la Torre, who did not sail with the group.
+Fray Andrés de Córdoba was also a lay brother.

 The most famous of the Twelve was Toribio de Benavente Motolinia, whose extensive writings on the customs of the Nahuas and the challenges of Christian evangelization make his works essential for the history of this key period in Mexican history.

 Missionary orders

-The Franciscan Twelve received holy orders ("obediencia") from their minister general, Francisco De los Angeles, prior to their departure for Mexico.
+The Franciscan Twelve received holy orders ("obediencia") from the minister general of the Order of Friars Minor, Francisco De los Angeles, prior to their departure for Mexico.
 A copy of this obediencia was brought to New Spain when they arrived in 1524.

 These orders were interspersed with the expectations of conduct of the Franciscan Twelve, including expectations of the hardships and possible death in serving in such a role.
 The Franciscan Twelve are described as being similar to the first apostles in their missionary deeds and aspirations.
-Further conceptualizations of the divine duty of Christian conversion, the palpability of the Devil's force on Earth, and New Spain acting as a battleground between God and the Devil also make an appearance in these orders.
+Conceptualizations of the divine duty of Christian conversion, the palpability of the Devil's force on Earth, and New Spain acting as a battleground between God and the Devil make an appearance in these orders.
 Natives are depicted as entirely ignorant to this war for their souls, and thus, De los Angeles stresses the natives' need for the conversion the Franciscan Twelve offer.

 Areas of evangelization

 The first evangelization began in 1500 on Santo Domingo, where the Franciscan mission was officially established.

 The Twelve Apostles of New Spain arrived at Mexico in 1524, greeted by the Aztec conquerors' Hernán Cortés.
-Evangelization thus began in the Valley of Mexico and the Valley of Puebla.
+Evangelization began in the Valley of Mexico and the Valley of Puebla.
 They chose these areas as their first foundations due to them being important indigenous settlements.

 In the Valley of Puebla, Tlaxcala and Huejotzinco, both allies of the Spaniards in the conquest of the Mexica, were chosen.
 In the Valley of Mexico, Texcoco, another ally of the Spaniards and formerly a member of the Aztec Triple Alliance was an initial site, as well as Churubusco.

 Initial reception of the Twelve

 The Twelve were originally received in the Aztec capital of Tenochtitlan in 1524.
 The lords and holy men of the Aztec empire accepted the Spaniards' arrival, and even accepted the Spaniards and their king as rulers.
 However, the Aztec leaders took issue with the Spaniards' religious doctrines that were being pressed upon them.
 They accepted many of the ideas the Spaniards believed in, except the statement the Franciscan friars made that the Aztecs worshipped false gods.

 The Aztec leaders expressed that their tradition of ancestral worship and supplication to their gods would not be easily abandoned.
 In a subtle political maneuver, the Aztecs leaders asserted that while they would never incite a rebellion or foster unrest, the same could not be said about the rest of the population.